codacy/chart/docs/configuration/integrations/bitbucket-server.md

 To integrate Codacy with Bitbucket Server, you must create an application link on your Bitbucket Server instance:

-1. Since Bitbucket Server uses OAuth1, you need to create a key pair to sign and validate the requests between Codacy and the Bitbucket Server instance.
+1. Create a key pair to sign and validate the requests between Codacy and the Bitbucket Server instance.

-    Create a key pair using the RSA algorithm in the PKCS#8 format by executing the command:
+    Run the following command to create the key pair using the RSA algorithm in the PKCS#8 format:

     ```bash
     bash <(curl -fsSL https://raw.githubusercontent.com/codacy/chart/master/docs/configuration/integrations/generate-bitbucket-server-secrets.sh)